ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 of `distanceOrg` in order to cope with numerical inaccuracies and in order to guarantee that this value is not identical to zero when restarting from the event (otherwise the integrator would trigger an error, because it would not be able to detect a zero crossing in the future).
-When `distanceWithHysteresis` crosses from positive to negative and at initialization, the following flag is set (`zEps = 1e-8`):
+At an *event instant* (including initialization), the following flag is set and keeps its value until the next event (`zEps = 1e-8`):

 ```
 contact = distanceOrg < -zEps
 ```

-This flag is kept unchanged until another event occurs where `distanceWithHysteresis` crosses from negative to positive.
-At this event, `contact = false` is set.

 Whenever a zero crossing function computation is required by the integrator, the following value is provided to the integrator: